tdiprima/ai-content-summarizer/README.md

 # Content Summarizer

-A Python tool that extracts content from web pages and summarizes it using ChatGPT with a specialized prompt for developers.
+A Python tool that extracts content from web pages (or a text file) and summarizes it using ChatGPT with a specialized prompt for developers.

 Some code adapted from the article [*"This ChatGPT Prompt Was So Good, I Saved It in 3 Places"*](https://medium.com/gitconnected/this-chatgpt-prompt-was-so-good-i-saved-it-in-3-places-6910bf07f3d2) by Maria Ali.

 ## Features